Jury trial ordered in Petito lawsuit against Laundries, case may still be dismissed - NewsBreak

 The jury trial, if it does happen, won’t begin anytime soon.

 According to court documents obtained by Nexstar’s WFLA, a trial in front of a jury has been set for the week of Aug.
 14, 2023, at the South County Courthouse in Venice, Florida.
-The trial’s term window doesn’t begin until next year due to scheduling in the Sarasota County court system.
+The trial’s term window doesn’t begin until next year due to scheduling in the Sarasota County court system.‘Disgusting’: Children called slurs, security increased following political ad attacking Birmingham area school

 The jury trial, barring dismissal, is expected to be open to the public, which could draw international media attention.
 It would mark the first time the Petito case reaches a courtroom and, while it would be a civil case instead of a criminal one, it could reveal the highly-anticipated evidence Petito and Schmidt claim to have to support their accusations that the Laundries were told their son murdered Gabby Petito and sought to help him flee the United States.

-While a date has been set, the case still faces the possibility of being dismissed after the Laundries’ attorney filed the motion for dismissal on the grounds their clients exercised their constitutional right to refrain from speaking and have “continuously relied on counsel to speak for them.”15-year-old San Diego County girl dies from COVID
+While a date has been set, the case still faces the possibility of being dismissed after the Laundries’ attorney filed the motion for dismissal on the grounds their clients exercised their constitutional right to refrain from speaking and have “continuously relied on counsel to speak for them.”

 Judge Hunter W. Carroll responded to the motion for the lawsuit’s dismissal by allowing the attorneys for Petito and Schmidt 20 days to file an amended complaint he says was necessary due to a “perceived procedural deficiency” in the lawsuit.